anborr/LOIN-XML-Schema/README.md

 # LOIN-XML-Schema

-The schema for exchanging Level of Information Need (LOIN) specifications.
+The schema for exchanging Level of Information Need (LOIN) specifications according to EN17412-3.